sherwin-leung/antifragile/README.md

 Listed roughly in order of priority, but subject to change

-* Ability to delete exercises
+* Ability to favorite exercises (they will show up at the top of the list)

-* Sort excercise buttons by alphabetical order
+* Revamp the instructions/information section into a popup

+* Ability to export data to a JSON file

 * Store and load multiple routines

-* Ability to export data to a JSON file

 </details>